-Self-employed people would not normally qualify for a Jobseeker's Benefit payment.
-Paying class S PRSI as a self-employed person only covers a limited number of social insurance payments; Jobseeker's Benefit is not one of them.
+Up to November 2019 self-employed people would not normally qualify for a Jobseeker's Benefit payment.
+Paying class S PRSI as a self-employed person only covered a limited number of social insurance payments; Jobseeker's Benefit is not one of them.
 If, however, you were an employee before becoming self-employed you may have some entitlement to a Jobseeker's Benefit payment - contact the INOU on (01) 856 0088 for more information.

-Jobseeker's Allowance - Deregistering as Self-employed
+Jobseeker's Allowance - De-registering as Self-employed

-If you have been self-employed and your business has had to close down or if the business has reduced so much that it no longer provides you with a sufficient income you may qualify for a Jobseekers Allowance payment.
+If you have been self-employed and your business has had to close down or if the business has reduced so much that it no longer provides you with a sufficient income AND you do not qualify for a Jobseeker's Benefit claim, or your existing Jobseeker's Benefit claim is exahusted, you may qualify for a Jobseeker's Allowance payment.
 You do not need to de-register as self-employed to get a Social Welfare payment.